William Paterson (explorer): Career

-Seven or eight Bediagal people were killed.
-A crippled man, some children and five women (one being heavily pregnant) were taken to Sydney as prisoners.
-One of the women and her baby had serious gunshot wounds.
-The child died not long after as did the newborn baby of the pregnant woman.
+Seven or eight Bediagal people were allegedly killed, although their bodies were never found, it is possible they had been recovered by the Bediagal people.
+A crippled man, some children and five women were taken to Sydney as prisoners.
+The crippled man, escaped.
+One of the women had sustained a gunshot wound to her shoulder, her weaning child was also injured.
+The child died not long after arriving at the settlement.
+One of the women delivered a child while in custody, unfortunately her newborn son died shortly after the birth.
+The remaining children along with all of the women where released.

+Afterwards Patterson ordered the soldiers withdraw from the area, soon after the Bediagal people attacked another farm, and put an unarmed settler and his son to death: after having seen her husband and her child slaughtered, the wife and mother was then also seriously wounded in the attack.
+In consequence, another party of the corps was sent out; while they were there the Bediagal did not attack and remained at a distance.
+Patterson had no other choice than to assign the soldiers permanently to avoid the ongoing cycle of attack followed by reprisal.

 In 1801, Paterson fought a duel with John Macarthur and was wounded in the shoulder.

 He led an expedition to the Hunter Region in 1801 and up the Paterson River (later named in his honour by Governor King).
 The expedition discovered coal in the area that would later become the vast South Maitland Coalfields; it was a discovery of great economic significance.
 In 1804, he led an expedition to Port Dalrymple, in what is now Tasmania, exploring the Tamar River and going up the North Esk River farther than European had previously gone.

 Between 1804 and 1808 Paterson was also appointed Commandant at Port Dalrymple, the administrator of the colony in the north of Van Diemen's Land.
 In 1806, Paterson's duties as commander of the New South Wales Corps required him to return to Sydney, but he went back to Van Diemen's Land in 1807, and stayed until December 1808.
 During this time he corresponded regularly with the eminent naturalist Sir Joseph Banks, sending a number of specimens.

 The New South Wales Corps selected Paterson as acting Governor of New South Wales on 1 January 1809 after the deposition of Governor Captain William Bligh in the so-called "Rum Rebellion."
 He was replaced by the newly arrived Lachlan Macquarie by the end of the year.
 He left Sydney for England on 12 May 1810, but died on board HMS Dromedary while off Cape Horn just a few weeks later.

 His widow Elizabeth married Francis Grose, Paterson's predecessor as Lieutenant Governor, in April 1814, but Grose died a month later.
 Elizabeth died in Liverpool, England in 1839.